For $745, this six-week course teaches future cybercriminals

 Digital Shadows hopes by studying through the course, they can advise companies the latest strategies new crops of thieves will be trying out to make a quick buck.

-The company will be disclosing more information during a presentation at Black Hat.
+The company will disclose more information during a presentation at the Black Hat cybersecurity conference, set for July 26 and 27 in Las Vegas.